litestar-org/litestar/docs/usage/5-responses/6-redirect-responses.md

 pass the following kwargs to it:

 - `path`: Redirection path, **required**.
-- `background`: A callable wrapped in an instance of `starlette.background.BackgroundTask` or a sequence of `BackgroundTask` instances wrapped in `starlette.background.BackgroundTasks`.
+- `background`: A callable wrapped in an instance of `starlite.datastructures.BackgroundTask` or a list of `BackgroundTask` instances wrapped in `starlite.datastructures.BackgroundTasks`.
 The callable(s) will be called after the response is executed.
 Note - if you return a value from a `before_request` hook, background tasks passed to the handler will not be executed.
 - `headers`: A string/string dictionary of response headers.
 Header keys are insensitive.